Atmospheric Column Emulator Architecture

 Evaluation

-• All three training budgets run in parallel; improvements should be consistent across all three
+• All three training budgets are run; improvements should be consistent across all three.

 Code